bluenote-1577/sylph-utils/README.md

 ```sh
 python sylph_to_taxprof.py -m database_metadata.tsv.gz -s sylph_output.tsv -o prefix_or_folder/
 ```
-* `-m`: taxonomy metadata file.
-Metadata files are present in this repository.
+* `-m`: taxonomy metadata file(s).
+Metadata files are of the form `tsv.gz` and present in this repository.
+Multiple taxonomy metadata files can be input (will be concatenated)
 * `-s`: the output from sylph.
-Sylph's database must be the same as the `-m` option's.
+Sylph's databases must be the same as the `-m` option's.
 * `-o`: prepends this prefix to all of the output files; one output for each sample in the sylph output.
+* `--annotate-virus-hosts` (new in v0.2): annotates found viral genomes with host information metadata (only available for IMG/VR 4.1 right now)
 * Output suffix is `.sylphmpa`.

 Use the metadata file corresponding to the database used.
 E.g. if you use the GTDB-R220 database for sylph, you **must** use the `gtdb_r220_metadata.tsv.gz` file.